ironhack-labs/lab-typescript/Readme.md

 ### Iteration #2: Class with one Interface

-In this iteration we are going to implement the same functionality by using an Interface.
+In this iteration, we are going to implement the same functionality by using an Interface.
 We are going to be working with the `iteration-2` folder.

 Remember that an interface specifies all the functions that a class will have, and also the parameters of each function.